 12. No grades from classes taken before you entered the UCLA Political Science Department graduate program count toward your algorithm score.

 13. All students enrolled or on leave at the time the TA algorithm is calculated will be ranked.
-Those who are not enrolled but who expect to return the following year and wish to be included in the TA ranking must notify Joseph that they wish to be ranked.
+Those who are not enrolled but who expect to return the following year and wish to be included in the TA ranking must notify the Grad Office that they wish to be ranked.
 After the ranking is done, you will be emailed a list of the students included.
 You should check this list to make sure your name is on it if you think you might want a TAship the following year.

 14. Conference papers will not count toward the algorithm score until the MA has been awarded or the first qualifying paper passed.
 No more than five conference papers count toward the algorithm score.